What We Need to Normalize Asking Our Partners (Yes, Even the Awkward Stuff)

 “How are we doing?”

-“Are you feeling supported?”
+“Do you feel supported?”

 “Is there anything I do that unintentionally hurts you?”